chewzzz1014/fyp/README.md

 # Overview
 My Bachelor Degree's Final Year Project with title **AI-Powered Job Application Management for Applicant**.
-There are 3 main parts in the system
+There are 3 main parts in the project
 1. Named Entity Recognition (NER)
    - Involved in complete machine-learning lifecycle: dataset annotation, model training, model evaluation
    - Trained 2 NER models using spaCy and Flair library, with manually-annotated resume dataset which can recognise 11 types of entities in resume and job description.